Program type:

 Gain new perspectives with a counseling master's and focus on the clinical mental health counseling track.

-UNT's Master of Science in Counseling Counseling and Human Development Center offers rigorous classroom education and supervised experience in individual counseling, as well as couple, family and group counseling. at our Child and Family Resource Clinic, Center for Play Therapy, and Consortium for Animal-Assisted Therapy.
+UNT offers rigorous classroom education and supervised experience in individual, couple, family, and group counseling at our Child and Family Resource Clinic, Center for Play Therapy, and Consortium for Animal-Assisted Therapy.

 Want more info?